 While many accommodation in Croatia, be it hotels, apartments or rooms to rent, provide bathroom towels, beach towels aren't usually provided, at least not free of charge.
 However some property owners always like to provide more than required minimum, so before you leave for Croatia, verify with the property.
 If there is a place in your suitcase, make sure to pack a beach towel.

 Water shoes should be the first item on your packing list for vacation in Croatia.
 Croatian coast is rocky, its beaches pebbly, so everybody wears water shoes.
 The ones who don't are Croatian.
 They are used to this kind of beach.
 And if you don't like water shoes, check jelly shoes.
 While they are not perfect for walking on Croatian rocky coast, they do a job and they are usually more stylish than water shoes.
 Vera has a pair of Crocs jelly shoes.
 She loves them (there is something about going into the sea with your working shoes on!).
 However when she walks on rocks, she needs to be careful.
 They are a bit slippery.
-Check here for more info and latest prices.

-Tennis shoes or walking shoes will come handy if you plan on visiting Croatian national parks, or hiking Croatian mountains.
+Walking shoes will come handy if you plan on visiting Croatian national parks, or hiking Croatian mountains.
 Beside, if it rains, they are always more comfortable than sandals.

 Sandals will probably be a pair of shoes you’ll wear the most during your visit to Croatia.
 I love sandals.
 For me sandals are the most comfortable type of shoes.
-And before I knew how cold Croatian winters can be, I was convinced that in Croatia I wouldn’t wear any other type of shoes … ever.
-When it comes to sandals, I totally recommend Birkenstock sandals.
-Their sandals are comfortable and ergonomic (perfect for long walks), yet very stylish.

 Point and shoot camera